MartinBraquet/vector-field-obstacle-avoidance/README.md

 Master's research at The University of Texas at Austin in the research group of Efstathios Bakolas.

-The paper resulting from these simulations has been submitted to the Modeling, Estimation and Control Conference (MECC 2022).
+The paper resulting from these simulations has been published at the Modeling, Estimation and Control Conference (MECC 2022).

 To cite this work (subject to acceptation at the conference):